rainlanguage/arb-bot/README.md

 # Option to filter the subgraph query results with a specific order interpreter address
 ORDER_INTERPRETER=""

+# Type of the Arb contract, can be either of 'flash-loan-v2' or 'flash-loan-v3' or 'order-taker', not availabe for 'srouter' mode since it is a specialized mode
+ARB_TYPE="flash-loan-v2"

+# Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls
+MAX_PROFIT="true"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.